apache/shardingsphere-on-cloud/pitr/README.md

 The key pair need to be deployed on the servers where Pitr agent and OpenGauss are installed.

-#### Generate new TLS keypair (Optional)
+#### Generate new SSL keypair (Optional)

-If you want to generate a new key pair, please make sure you have a available OpenSSL environment, check environment variable OPENSSL_CONF, generally it is set to `/etc/pki/tls`.
+If you want to generate a new key pair, please make sure you have a available OpenSSL environment, check environment variable OPENSSL_CONF, generally it is set to `/etc/pki/tls/openssl.cnf`.

-Then using the script under Pitr agent code directory, execute the commands below:
+Then using the script under `pitr/agent` code directory, execute the commands below:

 ```shell
 cd shardingsphere-on-cloud/pitr/agent